-Traditional dental restorations (fillings) include gold, porcelain, composite, and amalgam.
-The strength and durability of traditional dental materials continue to make them useful for situations where restored teeth must withstand extreme forces that result from chewing, such as in the back of the mouth.
+Traditional dental restorations, or fillings, were most often made of silver amalgam.
+The strength and durability of this traditional dental material made it useful for situations where restored teeth must withstand extreme forces that result from chewing, often in the back of the mouth.

-Newer dental fillings include ceramic and plastic materials that mimic the appearance of natural teeth.
-These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important.
-They are also used on the back teeth depending on the location and extent of the tooth decay.
-Composites are usually more costly than the older silver amalgam fillings because the procedure is technique sensitive and, therefore, requires more time.
+Newer dental fillings include ceramic and plastic compounds that mimic the appearance of natural teeth.
+These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important, but they can also be used on the back teeth depending on the location and extent of the tooth decay.

 - The components used in the filling material

 - The amount of tooth structure remaining

 - Where and how the filling is placed

 - The chewing load that the tooth will have to bear